EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/README.md

 -   **Environmental Interaction:** The "E" key is used for interacting with scene objects and summoning points.
 -   **Launch attack:** Left mouse button is used to shoot venom.
 -   **Viewpoint control:** Adjust the camera direction by moving the mouse.
--   **Special operation:** The "J" key is used to escape from a trapped situation.
+-   **Special operation:** The "Space" key is also used to escape from a trapped situation.
 The "V" key is used for some special gameplay methods.

 ### Progression